quintel/documentation/docs/main/cost-methods.md

 ### **OPEX**
 Operating expenses include Operation and Maintenance (O&M) costs, without CCS.
 O&M costs can have both a variable and a fixed part.

 * Variable O&M costs are costs that depend on the number of full load hours of the plant, for additional cleaning and service costs.
+Note that this excludes [fuel costs](cost-methods.md#fuel-costs), since these are allocated to an individual category.
 * The fixed part are the costs that are made yearly, independent of whether the plant is used or not.
 Fixed O&M Costs are specified per year and found directly from research.
 This means that Fixed O&M Costs have no calculations associated with them.

 ![](/img/docs/costs_equation_opex.png)